PatrickHeneise/Gandalf/README.md

 Introduction
 ---------------
-Gandalf is an authorization module for Node.js.
+Gandalf is an authorization and access-control module for Node.js.

 "Authorization is the function of specifying access rights to resources, which is related to information security and computer security in general